Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ## Credits

 ### Media
 - Most of the images were from [Unsplash](https://unsplash.com/), but also some was taken from [Pinterest](https://www.pinterest.ie/)

 ### Code
+- Navigation bar adapted from [Dev Ed](https://www.youtube.com/watch?v=gXkqy0b4M5g).
+- Contact form modal pop up adapted from [Origamid](https://www.youtube.com/watch?v=fu-enUG2VEE).
+- Smooth scrolling (using Jquery) from [W3SCHOOLS](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp).
+- Arrow from Scroll to Top button from [Free Frontend](https://freefrontend.com/css-arrows/).

 ## Acknowledgments
+- Thanks to all Code Institute staff, but a special thanks to Igor Basuga who did not let me give up an idea I had given up.
+- Thanks to CI Slack Community for all the assistance.
+- Thanks to my mentor Excellence Ilesanmi for his time, patience, and excellent advices.
+- Thanks for all the web development community on Internet.